Global stability of vacuum for the relativistic Vlasov-Maxwell-Boltzmann system: Introduction

-\paragraph{3: Rationale for the Collision Index $\gamma\in (-2,0]$.} We justify the range $\gamma \in (-2, 0]$ necessary for the global-in-time theory of the relativistic Boltzmann equation. \begin{itemize} \item Upper bound ($\gamma \le 0$): This constraint ensures control over the collision integral.
+In this subsection, we will talk on the requirement for the range $\gamma \in (-2, 0]$ in the proof for the relativistic Boltzmann equation's global-in-time theory.

+\begin{itemize} \item Upper bound ($\gamma \le 0$): This constraint ensures control over the collision integral.
 For $\gamma > 0$, the kernel $|u-v|^\gamma$ grows unbounded as $|u-v| \to \infty$, preventing the integral from being bounded by standard $L^p_v$ norms.
-While techniques exist in isolated Boltzmann theory to manage this growth, they produce extra unbounded terms when coupled with the relativistic Vlasov-Maxwell system.
+While techniques exist in isolated Boltzmann theory to manage this growth, these methods produce extra unbounded terms when coupled with the RVM system.
 Thus, $\gamma \le 0$ is required to tame the collision term's growth.

 It is important to note, however, that this restriction can be relaxed under specific scaling.
 If we set the speed of light $c = 1$, the constraint may be relaxed to $\gamma \le 1$.
 This is possible because the term $v_\phi$ includes the factor $\frac{c}{v_0}$, which behaves asymptotically like $\langle v \rangle^{-1}$ when $c = 1$, providing the necessary decay to offset the kernel's growth.